Calipsoplus/calipsoplus-backend/API.md

 *  **HTTP 404 Not Found**: An account does not exist with the provided EAA hash.
 *  **HTTP 400 Bad Request**: Missing arguments or an error has occurred during processing.

+## Authorization endpoints
+### Authorization to use privileged facility resources (POST)
+To validate access to other, permanent resources available for users this endpoint is called on demand with the account name.
+The service providing this endpoint will need to decide if the user is authorized to access these resources.

+This endpoint is secured with [HTTP Basic Authentication](https://www.django-rest-framework.org/api-guide/authentication/#basicauthentication).

+#### Arguments
+* **login**: String.
+Name of the account to check.

+#### Responses

+* **HTTP 200 OK**: All fine.
+*  **HTTP 404 Not Found**: User not found.
+*  **HTTP 400 Bad Request**: Missing arguments or an error has occurred during processing.
+*  **HTTP 403 Forbidden**: Access credentials not provided.

+#### Response contents (if OK)
+The response is expected in JSON format, in the following structure:
+* **result**: Boolean.
+If **true**, the user is authorized to access the privileged resources.
+Else, do not allow access.

 ## Local data provider endpoints
 ### Get experiments by login (GET)
 If the dynamic retrieval of experimental data is enabled, the endpoint defined in the "DYNAMIC_EXPERIMENTS_DATA_RETRIEVAL_ENDPOINT" of the **calipsoplus/settings_[local|test|demo|prod].py** file will be queried on demand to load the experiment data associated with a given account.
 The output of this endpoint is expected to be paginated.

+This endpoint is secured with [HTTP Basic Authentication](https://www.django-rest-framework.org/api-guide/authentication/#basicauthentication).

 #### Arguments
 *  **username**: String.
 Name of the account to retrieve experiments from (is provided as part of the URL path).